1. Plush Bedding

 Ensure your guests enjoy uninterrupted rest with blackout curtains.
 These curtains block out sunlight, streetlights, and other distractions, helping visitors sleep soundly.
 Beyond functionality, they add a sleek, polished look to the room.

 Choose neutral or dark shades that complement the space’s design.
 Blackout curtains also provide privacy, making guests feel secure and comfortable.
-Whether your visitors are early risers or need extra sleep, this feature ensures they wake up refreshed.
-With their dual purpose of style and utility, blackout curtains are an essential guest room upgrade.
+Whether your visitors are early risers or need extra sleep, this feature ensures they wake up refreshed, thanks to its dual purpose of style and utility.
+Blackout curtains are a must-have for upgrading the guest room.

 4. Luggage Rack